LazyRam/CSGO-PRACallmaps/README.md

-# CSGO-PRACallmaps

 my steam profile is https://steamcommunity.com/id/Kiprae/ if you care to say hi

-The 34 binds are on line 2086 if you want to check or change any of them -near the bottom
+The 34 <b>binds are on line 2086<b> if you want to check or change any of them -near the bottom

 ## HOW TO USE: Nade Position/Lineup binds
 Rshift     - Choose Map

 uparrow    - T nades: Smoke, Molotov, Flash